Switzerland in the Eurovision Song Contest 1986: Ein Lied für Norwegen - Ausscheidungen für den Concours Eurovision de la Chanson 1986

+Italian internal selection

+On 6 November, TSI held an internal selection.
+A committee had selected the songs— "Amore mio" by Paolo Monte, "Iside" by Gruppa Pocafera, and "Un amore come una fiaba" by Simonetta.
+Details on the other submissions are unknown, including the artists, titles, and number of total submissions.

 French internal selection

 TSR held an internal selection at the end of 1985.
-About 300 songs were submitted and presented to jurors, with three songs being selected— "Fou d'amour pour toujours" by Scarlet, "Generation liberté"by the group Test, and "Pas pour moi" by Daniela Simons.
+About 300 songs were submitted and presented to a committee.
+On 13 December 1985, it was first reported that the three selected songs were "Fou d'amour pour toujours" by Scarlet, "Generation liberté" by the group Test, and "Pas pour moi" by Daniela Simons.